 Addiction Advocates have a number of drug and alcohol treatment services across the length and breadth of the United Kingdom for you to choose from.

-At all of our facilities, whether it be our rehab in Tottenham or somewhere further afield, you will receive the world-class quality of treatment while enjoying the benefit of choosing to remain close to your home.
+At all of our facilities, whether it be our rehab in Tottenham or elsewhere in London, you will receive the world-class quality of treatment while enjoying the benefit of choosing to remain close to your home.

 Furthermore, we make sure that everyone who reaches out to us gets into one of our drug and alcohol abuse centres as soon as is physically possible, as delayed waiting periods simply end up with people relapsing and suffering from a weakened resolve to actually commit to recovery.